-- 1. For Installations in high EMI/RFI environments, shielded cable or overall braided shield should be used for all interconnections.
-The shield should be grounded at the Processor end only. - 2.
-Supplied Inductors.
-Mount as close to P1 as practical. - 3.
-Any RS-232 port can be used for a display.
+- For Installations in high EMI/RFI environments, shielded cable or overall braided shield should be used for all 1. interconnections.
+The shield should be grounded at the Processor end only. - Supplied Inductors.
+Mount as close to P1 as practical.
+Not required with the 700-00185-() TAS-A processor. - Any RS-232 port can be used for a display.
 Jumper as shown if the port is not to be used.
 Transmit and receive lines must be connected to each display to meet "handshake" requirements.
 Do not parallel connections.
-The signal ground should be connected to the signal ground at the display. - 4.
-Shielded, twisted pairs may be used for RS-232 connections.
-Multi-conductor twisted/shielded cable may be used. - Fin 16 of P1 must be grounded for operation.
+The signal ground should be connected to the signal ground at the display. - Shielded, twisted pairs may be used for RS-232 connections.
+Multi-conductor twisted/shielded cable may be used. - 5.
+Pin 16 of P1 must be grounded for operation.
 It can be routed through a switch on the panel, or permanently grounded to permit turning the system on through the avionics master (the system can then be isolated by the circuit breaker).
-A PIN 420 extract the displayer.
-See persection 1.12 - 6.
-ARINC 429 output for compatible displays.
-See paragraph 1.13. - 7.
-Accepts ARINC 429 labels.
-See paragraph 1.13.
+6. - ARINC-429 output for compatible displays.
+See paragraph 1.16. - Accepts ARINC-429 labels.
+See paragraph 1.16.
 Both inputs must be high or low speed.
 No configuration is required. - 8.
-See Figure 13 for unidirectional suppression.
-Otherwise connect suppression directly to the bus as shown in Figure 24.
-9. Pin 6 supplies a ground when the Annunciator light should be illuminated.
+See Figure 20 on page 69 for unidirectional suppression.
+Otherwise connect suppression directly to the bus as shown in Figure 28 on page 80. - 9.
+Pin 6 supplies a ground when the Annunciator light should be illuminated.
 The current limit is 1A maximum.
-The light is - normally white and is labeled "Traffic" or "Traffic Alert". - 10.
+The light is normally white and is labeled "Traffic" or "Traffic Alert". - 10.
 If audio muting is necessary for priority of announcements, use this audio suppression output to mute the TAS (Processor part number suffix of -5 and subsequent).
 The line is pulled low to mute the TAS.
-If the TAWS/EGPWS drives or pulls the audio suppression output high, then the output must be diode isolated. - 11.
-The remote mute input is required except when the Avidyne 1⁄2 3ATI Traffic Display is used.
+If the TAWS/EGPWS drives or pulls the audio suppression output high, then the output must be diode isolated. - The remote mute input is required except when the Avidyne 1⁄2 3ATI Traffic Display is used.
 The switch is momentary.
+11.

-Figure 21 Wiring Diagram for the TAS Processor, P1
+Figure 22: Wiring Diagram - P1 of the TAS Processor.